Scala

 - Scala/SBT project (Scala 2.11.6+ is fine) and JDK 8+.
 Check using:

-1scala --version 2java --version
+scala --version java --version

-1 Download the Middleware Java agent JAR
+1 Download the Middleware Java agent JAR#

 Grab the latest release of the Middleware Java agent JAR from GitHub and place it in your project (e.g., project root or a lib/ directory).